The City of a Thousand Delights

-The City of a Thousand Delights (German: Die Stadt der tausend Freuden) is a 1927 German silent film directed by Carmine Gallone and starring Paul Richter, Adele Sandrock and Langhorn Burton.
+The City of a Thousand Delights (German: Die Stadt der tausend Freuden) is a 1927 German silent drama film directed by Carmine Gallone and starring Paul Richter, Adele Sandrock and Langhorn Burton.
 It is based on the 1907 novel The City of Pleasure by the British writer Arnold Bennett.
 The film's sets were designed by the art directors Otto Erdmann and Hans Sohnle.